cmcgee-mac/norm/README.md

 done only after the statement has been prepared by the database using named tokens (e.g. ":baz") that match fields in the parameters class.

-At execution time the SQL variables are set using parameters object.
+At execution time the SQL variables are set using the parameters object.
 The default constructor above will set the value to the input of the performQuery() method.
 Substitution is done using the name of the field and its declared Java type.

-Any misspelled variable names or types between your code and the result/parameter class will produce immediate compile errors.
+Any misspelled variable names or types between your code and the result/parameter class will produce runtime exceptions.
 If there are parameters that exist in the query, but are not available in the parameters class they will discovered as runtime exceptions.